Nutrition recommendations for pre-school children

 How much?
-Young children should be offered at least four portions each day.
+These foods should make up a third of the food that young children are served each day.
 They should be the base of every main meal and some healthy snacks.

 Good for - good source of starchy carbohydrate and contain fibre, iron and B vitamins.

 - Try and limit processed potato products as they can be high in salt (e.g. crisps, chips)

 - Try and avoid flavoured rice, noodle and pasta products as these can be high in salt

 - Avoid sugary and chocolate coated breakfast cereals (good choices include Ready Brek, Weetabix, crisped rice, flaked wheat)